ArthurSonzogni/chromiumos-platform2/chromeos-config/README.md

 All files are parsed as strings, except where mentioned below:

-`/proc/device-tree/compatible`: This file contains a list of null-terminated strings.
-If any of the strings in the list match `device-tree-compatible-match`, it is considered to be a match.
+FRID files: Everything up to the first period (`.`) in the file is used.

 `/sys/class/dmi/id/product_sku`: This file is parsed as `scanf("sku%u", &sku_id)`.